-Eat: Chipa Guasu - a Paraguayan staple is a moist corn cake made with cheese - often delicious!
+Eat: Chipa Guasu, a moist corn cake made with cheese which is a Paraguayan staple, and delicious!
 Highly popular are empanadas (meat/egg stuffed in a pastry and baked).

-Drink: Tereré - mixed herb beverage drunk from a guampa like Argentinean mate, but served cold because of the hot climate.
+Drink: Tereré, a mixed herb beverage drunk from a guampa like Argentinean mate but served cold because of the hot climate.

-Read: At the Tomb of the Inflatable Pig: Travels through Paraguay-John Gimlette A celebration of the beauty, horror and charm of South America's obscure and remote 'island surrounded by land', a fascinating piece of travel journalism.
+Read: At the Tomb of the Inflatable Pig: Travels through Paraguay (John Gimlette).
+A celebration of the beauty, horror and charm of South America's obscure and remote 'island surrounded by land', a fascinating piece of travel journalism.